rominalodolo/UdemyOAuth2.0/README.md

 ## Section 7: OAuth for the Internet of things

-Limitations of ioT(internet of things) like apple tv and smartphone devices
+Limitations of ioT(internet of things) like apple tv and smartphone devices if the browser/keyboard is not on the device then there is an issue with the previous situations encountered.

+The device flow:
+There is a pop up (a URL and a code to go enter at that url) that tells you to type in a code that is sent to another device.
+Doesn't need your device to connect to your phone but only needs the oAuth.

 ## Section 8: Client Credentials Flow